 City Council’s vision for Edmonton supports a welcoming society with vibrant, diverse and well-built neighbourhoods that increase the quality of life for all.

-Neighbourhood Revitalization is a process, directed by the community and supported by the City, to identify strengths, issues, challenges and the potential of a particular area.
-People, businesses, and organizations in the area determine their own goals and action plans to build on strengths and improve quality of life.
+To achieve this, the City engages with the community to identify strengths, issues, challenges and the potential of a particular area.
+People, businesses and organizations in the area then determine their own goals and action plans to make improvements.

 What Makes a Neighbourhood Great?

-There are shops, schools, businesses, parks, places of worship, community organizations and more.
-People who care about each other, feel safe, support local businesses and take pride in their community.
+Neighbourhoods are made up of homes, shops, schools, businesses, parks, places of worship, and community organizations.
+At its core, great neighbourhoods are about people who care for each other, feel safe, support local businesses and take pride in their community.

-Edmonton has a wide range of neighbourhoods.
-In each neighbourhood there are strengths and challenges, and there are opportunities to improve the quality of life.
+Edmonton has a wide range of neighbourhoods, each with strengths, challenges and opportunities to improve the quality of life.

-The Office of Great Neighbourhoods will support and facilitate the process and will coordinate with other City Departments when necessary.
+City staff will support and facilitate the process and coordinate with City departments when necessary.

-This is a 3 to 5 year commitment.
-The first phase involves developing action plans, which will later be submitted to City Council for approval and funding.
+The first phase involves developing action plans which will later be submitted to City Council for approval and funding.